sr7d/cpqdev/_posts/2023-10-19-Price-rule-logging-on-the-quote-record.markdown

 # Simplify with an Unmanaged Package

-If you find the process of implementing price rule logging complex or time-consuming, I've created an unmanaged package that contains the necessary components and configurations.
-You can download and install it into your Salesforce org, significantly reducing the effort required to set up the logging mechanism.
+If you find the process of implementing price rule logging complex or time-consuming, I've created an ***[Unmanaged Package (click here to install)](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tHs000000hKkd)*** that contains the necessary components and configurations to do this for you on all new price rules, however you will still need to dataload actions for existing price rules.
+If your org is using a custom domain you will need to replace "login.salesforce.com" with your orgs domain name, or to install it in a sanbox replace it with "test.salesforce.com" or the sandboxes domain name.